Exploration Companies Directed To Prioritise Jobs For People Of Their Areas Of Operation - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Apr, 2023 ) :The National Assembly's Standing Committee on Energy on Thursday directed the Petroleum Division to pass on instructions to all the exploration and production companies to prioritise employment opportunities to skilled and unskilled workforce in their area of operation.

-The committee, which met at the Parliament House with Aamir Talal Gopang, also directed the Division to ensure supply of gas to locals population residing within five kilometers radius of the gas fields.
+The committee, which met at the Parliament House with Aamir Talal Gopang in the chair, also directed the Division to ensure supply of gas to local population residing within five kilometers radius of the gas fields.

 It decided to discuss the Pakistan Petroleum Upstream Regulatory Authority Bill, 2021 after 30 days providing an opportunity to the Petroleum Division to address the concerns raised by the provinces on the bill.